Types of Personal Injury Cases

 When you think of a workplace injury, your mind probably jumps straight to faulty machinery, falling objects, slip and falls, or generally unsafe working conditions.
 However, occupational diseases and repetitive stress injuries can also lead to valid workers’ compensation claims.
 In other words, if a repetitive motion causes you to develop a harmful condition, or if continual exposure to certain chemicals causes you to develop an illness or disease, you may be able to collect payment.

 In West Virginia, filing a workers’ comp claim is a little different than filing any other type of personal injury claim.
-To ensure all your bases are covered, it’s best to discuss your case with a seasoned lawyer — even if you’ve already filed a workers’ comp claim that’s been denied, we invite you to call us anyways.
-We may be able to give you another chance at compensation by re-filing your claim.
+To ensure all your bases are covered, it’s best to discuss your case with a seasoned lawyer — even if you’ve already filed a workers’ comp claim that’s been denied, we invite you to call us today.
+We may be able to give you another chance to obtain compensation.